k3b/CalendarIcsAdapter/README.md

-CalendarIcsAdapter
+android.calendar.ics.adapter
 =========

-CalendarIcsAdapter is a small free and open source app for Android 2.1 and up that converts between android calendar events and ics-vevent-files.
+android.calendar.ics.adapter is a small free and open source app for Android 2.1 and up that converts between android calendar events and ics-vevent-files.
 In other words you can invite and get invitations for calendar events via email on your android device.

-Technically CalendarIcsAdapter intercepts the VIEW intent for ics/vevent/text-calendar files and allows to add it to the android calendar.
+Technically android.calendar.ics.adapter intercepts the VIEW intent for ics/vevent/text-calendar files and allows to add it to the android calendar.
 It also  intercepts the VIEW intent for for the calendar-viewer and allows to generate ics/vevent filecontent that